cruncher/sparky/README.md

     };

 Sparky does not make scope objects for you, you create them where you need them.
-The controller function is passed the node, and the model where
+The controller function is passed the node, and a model where
 <code>data-model</code> is given.
 If the function returns
 <code>undefined</code>, the scope defaults to the model.